che-incubator/kubernetes-image-puller/README.md

 2. creates containers `volumeMounts` set to the `kip` volume, and with `command` set to `/kip/sleep 720h`

 As a result, every container (including scratch image containers) uses the provided golang-based `sleep` binary.

+## Trademark

+"Che" is a trademark of the Eclipse Foundation.